coderefinery/mma/_episodes/02-episodes.md

 * Cython

-Simplified Wrapper and Interface Generator (SWIG) is a tool that simplies the two step process of making a wrapper and generating a interface which makes the wrapper callable from the interpreter.
-According to the SWIG documentation, "SWIG was orignally designed to make it extremely easy for scientist and engineers to build extensible scientific software without having a degree in software engineering".
+Simplified Wrapper and Interface Generator (SWIG) is a tool that simplifies the two step process of making a wrapper and generating a interface which makes the wrapper callable from the interpreter.
+According to the SWIG documentation, "SWIG was originally designed to make it extremely easy for scientist and engineers to build extensible scientific software without having a degree in software engineering".
 So SWIG should really be the only thing we need, right?
 Could be, but before giving a motivation for the other tools, it is worth mentioning that SWIG support a range of interpreting languages, not only Python.

-F2PY is a tool for interfacing Fortan and Python.
-According to "Python Scripting for Computational Science" transfering Numpy arrays between Python and compiled Fortran code is easier with F2PY than SWIG.
+F2PY is a tool for interfacing Fortran and Python.
+According to "Python Scripting for Computational Science" transferring Numpy arrays between Python and compiled Fortran code is easier with F2PY than SWIG.

 Boost is a huge C++-library which works with almost any C++-compiler.
 The